-While MySQL is considered ACID, being ACID compliant for MongoDB is not a priority, since it would require sacrificing speed and high availability.
+While MySQL is considered ACID, being ACID compliant for MongoDB is not a priority since it would require sacrificing speed and high availability.
 In 2018, MongoDB made it possible to sustain ACID multi-document transactions.
-However, by default, this option is off.
+However, this option is off by default.
 On the other hand, MySQL's transactions are ACID, which ensures data validity considering transactions properties.

 MySQL uses structured query language (SQL) when requesting information from a database table or combination of tables.
 SQL is the most popular and utilized query language requiring only a data definition language (DDL) and a data manipulation language (DML) to communicate with the database.

 Nevertheless, MongoDB does not perform JOIN operations nor has an equivalent.
-When using MySQL, JOIN operations (inner, outer, left, right, and cross) are applied to retrieve data from two or more database tables.
-Simply put, these operations are what allow relational data to relate by using a single SQL statement (check our article on Queries on Rails to find out more about query languages and JOIN operations).
+With MySQL, JOIN operations (inner, outer, left, right, and cross) are applied to retrieve data from two or more database tables.
+Simply put, these operations allow relational data to relate by using a single SQL statement.

 MongoDB vs MySQL: when to use?

 It is hard to say which database is better when it all depends on the context they are being explored.
-Truth be told, both MySQL and MongoDB are beneficial and useful management systems that operate entirely differently.
+Both MySQL and MongoDB are powerful database management systems that operate differently from one another.
 Therefore, even if one of the databases is the most suitable option for a specific business or project, it may not be the best solution for a different purpose.
-Some companies rely on both systems according to distinct tasks.
+And some companies even rely on both systems to tackle distinct tasks.

-One of the very few things they do have in common is that they are open source and easy to access.
+One of the very few things MongoDB and MySQL have in common is that they are open source and easy to access.
 Moreover, both systems provide commercial versions with additional features.
 Apart from these similarities, at the core of their performance is their relational and non-relational nature.

-MongoDB, a document database, is the most suitable solution for high-volume environments, considering it does not limit the amount and types of data one wishes to store.
-It is particularly beneficial for cloud-based services since MongoDB's horizontal scalability aligns perfectly with cloud's agility.
+As a document database, MongoDB is the most suitable solution for high-volume environments, considering it does not limit the amount and types of data one wishes to store.
+It is particularly beneficial for cloud-based services since MongoDB's horizontal scalability aligns perfectly with the cloud's agility.
 Plus, it reduces workload, eases scaling within a business or project, and provides high availability and fast data recoveries.

-Despite the many advantages this system might have, MySQL surpasses MongoDB in some aspects, such as reliability and data consistency.
-Moreover, if security is also a priority, then MySQL is actually one of the most secure DBMS.
+Despite the many advantages this system might have, MySQL surpasses MongoDB in reliability and data consistency.
+And if security is also a priority, then MySQL is widely recognized as one of the most secure DBMS.

-Further, when the type of application demands multi-row transactions (for instance, in accounting and banking systems), relational databases are the most appropriate option.
+Relational databases are the most appropriate option when the type of application demands multi-row transactions (for instance, in accounting and banking systems).
 In addition to providing safety, MySQL also enables a high transaction rate.
-In fact, while MongoDB focuses on allowing a high insert rate, contrarily, MySQL supports ACID transactions and concentrates on delivering transaction safety.
+In fact, MongoDB focuses on allowing a high insert rate, whereas MySQL supports ACID transactions and concentrates on delivering transaction safety.

-Overall, MySQL is highly recommended for businesses or projects that have a fixed data schema and do not intend to scale much in data diversity, thus requiring easy and low maintenance while ensuring data integrity and reliability.
+Overall, MySQL is highly recommended for businesses, institutions, or projects with a fixed data schema and does not intend to scale much in data diversity, thus requiring easy and low maintenance while ensuring data integrity and reliability.

-On the other hand, MongoDB is the most suitable choice for businesses or projects that are growing but have an unstable data schema.
+On the other hand, MongoDB is the most suitable choice for growing businesses or projects with an unstable data schema.
 This system's non-relational data nature allows documents to be freely used and stored without a structure, making it easy to update and retrieve.
 MongoDB is often used in projects that require content management, handle IoT (Internet-of-Things), perform real-time analytics, and so on.

-MySQL is an open-source relational database, meaning that its data is organized into tables that allows you to relate a piece of data with other parts of it.
-MongoDB is also open-source, but instead, it is a document database.
+MySQL is an open-source relational database, meaning that its data is organized into tables allowing you to relate a piece of data with other parts of it.
+MongoDB is also open-source but works as a document database.
 Hence, it does not associate records, and its data schema is unfixed, allowing for a more dynamic and flexible database with a higher capacity to insert information.

-Contrarily, MySQL's fixed and structured data schema provides greater consistency and reliability than most databases.
-Another great benefit of using MySQL is its superior data security due to ACID compliant transactions, being the most suitable choice for applications that value this feature.
+With MySQL, its fixed and structured data schema provides greater consistency and reliability than most databases.
+Another great benefit of using MySQL is its superior data security due to ACID-compliant transactions, being the most suitable choice for applications that value this feature.